Splunk® Enterprise

 2. Select the New Server Class button.

-3. Enter Fflanda-LINUX in the Title field of the pop-up window and click Save.
-This takes you to a screen with prompts for adding apps and clients.
+3. Enter Fflanda-LINUX in the Server class name field of the pop-up window and click Save.

 5. In the Unselected Apps column, look for the apps linmess and fwd_to_splunk2.
 Click on each of these apps to move them to the Selected Apps column.